Equity release is the process whereby you access some or all the wealth that is tied up in your home.

 You can use an equity release product to release cash from the value of your home.
-Be aware that boosting your available wealth in this way may aﬀect your entitlement to means-tested beneﬁts.
+You can do so by getting tax-free cash via a mortgage or by selling an interest in your home, while you continue to live there.
+Be aware, though, that boosting your available wealth in this way may aﬀect your entitlement to means-tested beneﬁts.

-If you are considering equity release, it is important to discuss matters with your family, especially if you intend to make them beneﬁciaries of your will.
+If you are considering equity release, it is important to discuss matters with your family.
+This is especially true if you intend to make them beneﬁciaries of your will.
 You must also take professional advice.

 An equity release plan will reduce the value of your estate, so telling your family about your plans will avoid any nasty surprises further down the line.